LYNCH·LLP

 What the data says.

-Ryan A Jarrett has a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning three art units: 2116, 2121, and 2125.
-Across 1,443 disposed applications, he allowed 1,185, for an allowance rate of 82%.
-The allowance rate ranges from 69% to 92% across these art units, reflecting variation in the record within TC 2100.
-This pooled figure represents outcomes already decided; pending applications are excluded from the calculation.
+Ryan A Jarrett maintains a public record across more than a thousand decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His pooled allowance rate is 82% across all decided applications.
+He has examined applications in 3 art units within this technology center.
+The allowance rate ranges from 69% to 92% across these art units, reflecting variation in the types of applications examined across different specialties within TC 2100.

 // HOW TO READ THESE NUMBERS